 Activated Carbon

 Activated carbon filters are great at capturing gases, tobacco, odors, and gas emissions.
-The carbon inside of these filters is highly processed so that it’s extremely porous.
-This gives the carbon a large surface area where it can trap unwanted airborne particles and keep them from being released back into your air.
+The carbon inside of these filters is processed into being porous.
+These pores are capable of trapping unwanted particles in your air.

 Carbon filters specifically remove formaldehyde, which is a chemical found in many household products like furniture upholstery, wood paneling, and carpeting.
 This is ideal for those who suffer from asthma and other respiratory conditions.
 However, activated carbon filters aren’t highly effective at removing airborne particulates like pollen, pet dander, and dust.